gaurang96/Cluster-and-Cloud-Project/UI/readme.md

 callbacks - functions that allow for interactive updating of elements in the app (optional)

 database - database class for handling couchdb

-route_funcs - functions that allow for data retrieval at server endpoints